How To Hide Your Phone Number With Anonymous Calls or Text Apps

 3. Use a website

-Using an anonymous texting website is an easy way to hide your number, as not every website makes you register your information before sending a text to someone.
+Using an anonymous texting website is an easy way to hide your number, since not every website requires you to register before sending a text.
 This differs from a burner app or email service that can be traced back to you easily.

 How to use a text messaging website: